Chinmayee770/bob_hackathon/README.md

 ![Wireframe - 6](https://github.com/ANUJT65/bob_hackathon/assets/123918593/c4381e5d-7989-43ea-83af-2659ec15d6cf)

-## Desc of below image:
+## Description of below image:
-- This is the centralized dashboard for customer side where they can track their applications and whether they are approved or not.
+- This is the centralized dashboard for the customer side where they can track their applications and whether they these applications approved or not.
 -  Here you could see attachments necessary for businesses / customers which are all stored in bank database with automated calculations(specially balance sheets) ensuring that customers dont have to deal with these.
 ![Wireframe - 5](https://github.com/ANUJT65/bob_hackathon/assets/123918593/e5dfce72-5e7a-4970-8332-23e37c652210)